FIDL language specification

 Syntax

-FIDL provides a syntax for declaring named bits, constants, enums, structs, tables, unions, and protocols.
+FIDL provides a syntax for declaring data types and protocols.
 These declarations are collected into libraries for distribution.

-FIDL declarations are stored in plain text UTF-8 files.
-Each file consists of a sequence of semicolon-delimited declarations.
+FIDL declarations are stored in UTF-8 text files.
+Each file contains a sequence of semicolon-delimited declarations.
 The order of declarations within a FIDL file, or among FIDL files within a library, is irrelevant.
-FIDL does not require (or support) forward declarations of any kind.

 Comments